graphql/graphql-spec/spec/Section 6 -- Execution.md

       defined, otherwise the field name).
     - Let {groupForResponseKey} be the list in {groupedFields} for {responseKey}; if no such list exists, create it as an empty list.
+    - If {currentPhase}:
+      - TODO: the following is not viable for the spec because the mutation will escape the error handling, and we cannot have that.
+Instead we must make the code immutable and return additional information from {CollectFields()}.
+I've left it using mutability only to make edits smaller and discussion easier.
+      - Record into {currentPhase} that {selection} is required at {path}.
+        (TODO: pull {path} into Chapter 6.)
+      - Record into {selection} that it belongs to {currentPhase}.
+      - Note: though these are reciprocal now, they may not be after the algorithm completes.
     - Append {selection} to the {groupForResponseKey}.
   - If {selection} is a {FragmentSpread}:
     - Let {fragmentSpreadName} be the name of {selection}.